liferay/liferay-course-commerce-inventory-management/Readme.md

-# liferay-course-inventory
+# liferay-commerce-courses-baseline

-This repository contains the Mastering Inventory Management with Liferay course materials.
+This repository contains the baseline for the Commerce Courses

 ## Table of Contents